Wattsy2020/314-Project/README.md

 - The Professor has said as a direct quote "As this is a 3rd year assignment the requirements are somewhat vague to give you freedom" which means we have freedom with these requirements.
 So long as we follow these guidelines and develop a good project we should be fine.

 ## The Planned Product
-A tool that tests search functions of websites, specifically Ebay (though the specific website may change depending on the feasibility of web scraping).
-It is developed in python and uses metamorphic relations such as subsets (e.g. the results of a search with a price filter applied should be a subset of a search with no filter).
+A tool that tests the mathematical functions implemented by the popular python library NumPy.
+It tests a variety of domains such as linear algebra, trigonometry, statistics and others.

 ## Tools used
 - Python 3.x
   - install from here https://www.python.org/downloads/
-- Beautiful soup
+- Numpy
-  - a python library for webscraping
-  - Introduction on how to use here https://www.dataquest.io/blog/web-scraping-tutorial-python/
+  - Introduction and documentation here https://numpy.org/doc/stable/user/whatisnumpy.html
-  - Install by entering the following command in command prompt (python is required) `pip install bs4`
+  - Install by entering the following command in command prompt (python is required) `pip install numpy`
-- Requests
-  - a python library for creating http requests, also needed for webscraping
-  - install by entering the following command in command prompt `pip install requests`